Trump's rocky start in the Middle East

 In western Mosul, a historical enclave of small alleyways and old buildings, the fight is one of dense urban warfare.
 Avoiding civilians is all the more challenging here.

-That is largely to do with some of the weapons the coalition is using, Many are designed for more conventional warfare in larger and less populated battlefields, not densely populated cities, he said.
+That is largely to do with some of the weapons the coalition is using, Many are designed for more conventional warfare in larger and less populated battlefields, not densely populated cities, Ashraf said.

-"We shouldn't be using weapon in cities, like bombs or artillery weapons, because the chances of collateral damage are huge, especially in cases where Daesh are using civilians as human shields," Ashraf said, referring to ISIS by its Arabic acronym.
+"We shouldn't be using weapon in cities, like bombs or artillery weapons, because the chances of collateral damage are huge, especially in cases where Daesh are using civilians as human shields," he said, referring to ISIS by its Arabic acronym.

 Scrocca from the coalition explained that officers take care to use munitions that are proportional to their targets.